we3220/Xchriss-Bot-af/README.md

 <h2 align="center">  Reminder
 </h2>

-- This bot is not made by `WhatsApp Inc.` So misusing the bot might `ban` your `WhatsApp account!`(Though your WhatsApp account can be unbanned only once.)
+- This bot is not made by `WhatsApp Inc.` So misusing the bot might `ban` your `WhatsApp account!`
-- I am not responsible for banning your account.
+- I am not responsible if your account get  banned for spam.
 - Use at your own risk by keeping this warning in mind.

 <h1 align="center">